gunnarku/gunnarku.github.io/index.md

 Ironically, I now work on various things related to Linux (kernel) internals.

 As of March 2024, I am a Principal Engineer at Amazon ([AWS EC2 Nitro](https://aws.amazon.com/ec2/nitro/) team).
+It feels good to be back and act as a "[man who is actually in the arena](https://www.goodreads.com/quotes/7-it-is-not-the-critic-who-counts-not-the-man)" and not just a random poser who talks about software engineering.
 You can read more about the Nitro System [here](https://docs.aws.amazon.com/whitepapers/latest/security-design-of-aws-nitro-system/security-design-of-aws-nitro-system.html) or look at publicly available [resources](nitro.md).

 Physically, I live in Seattle suburbia (Washington, USA).